pricheta/Factorio/README.md

-A repository to collect my own blueprints
+A repository to collect my factorio things